-Levene’s robust test (LVT) and Deviation Regression Model (DRM) were abnormally positive on X chromone (Figure 3, orange circles), because the much lower frequencies of heterozygous genotype in men than in women causes LVT and DRM erroneously attribute phenotypic variance due to sex to the SNPs.
-For this reason, we omitted the X-chromosome for LVT and DRM from the QQ plots, the genomic inflation factor (λGC), the top significant variants (supplement table s2), and subsequent analysis.
+LVT and DRM were abnormally positive on the X chromosome (Figure 3, orange circles) because the much lower frequency of the heterozygous genotype in men causes LVT and DRM to erroneously attribute phenotypic variance.
+Accordingly, we omitted the X-chromosome for LVT and DRM from subsequent analyses.

-For body mass index (BMI) (Figure 3a, Table s2a), GWAS clearly turned up more significant SNPs with over-confidence (λGC=1.998).
-The 4 variance loci tests distinguished themselves from GWAS and separated genetic effect on the phenotypic mean and variance with relative ease.
-Except the X chromosome, DLM, VLA, and LVT agreed on the most significant variance loci.
-Between DLM and VLA, despite the similarity in Manhattan and log scaled QQ plots, VLA’s performance was balanced (λGC=0.995) compared to the conservativeness of DLM (λGC=0.728), this was due to the ranking of a massive number of less and non-significant SNPs obscured in the lower portion of Manhattan and log scaled QQ plots, but evident in [0, 1] scaled QQ plot.
-DRM were overly conservative (λGC=0.566) presented a unique perspective on variance loci (table s2a, column 9).

-For type 2 diabetes (T2D), except the X chromosome, all 5 tests largely agreed on the most significant loci, reflecting the fact that the genetic effect on phenotypic mean and variance are interchangeable for a binary outcome.
-However, (1) VLA showed the least genomic inflation (λGC=1.02), in fact, SNP rs860262 on chromosome 7 basepair 28,194,397 and rs76895963 on chromosome 12 basepair 4,384,844 (GRCh37) were not selected by VLA but other tests (Figure 3b, red circles in or table s1b, row 7 and 13).
+For BMI (Figure 3a, Table s2a), GWAS returned more significant SNPs with over-confidence (λGC=1.998).
+The four variance loci tests were distinguished from GWAS and separated the genetic effect on the phenotypic mean and variance with relative ease.
+For T2D, except for the X chromosome, all five tests largely agreed on the most significant loci, reflecting the interchangeability of the genetic effect on phenotypic mean and variance for binary outcomes.
+However, VLA showed the least genomic inflation (λGC=1.02).
+Of note, SNP rs860262 on chromosome 7 basepair 28,194,397 and rs76895963 on chromosome 12 basepair 4,384,844 (GRCh37) were not selected by VLA but were by the other tests (Figure 3b, red circles in or table s1b, row 7 and 13).
 This may prove VLA to be more prudent when rs860262 and rs76895963 turned out to be inactive in GxE.

-We detail the treatment of UKBB and PEGS phenotypes, genotypes, covariate and environmental exposures in “Material”.
-The GWAS were performed using PLINK2.
-The links to R-script performing VLA, DLM, LVT and DRM are provided in supplement S1 (the same with simulation).

 GxE Enrichment Analysis

-To empirically gauge how well the SNPs ranked ahead by a variance loci test in a selection population can truly enrich the detection of significant GxE interactions in a discovery population.
-We performed an internal GxE enrichment assessment among sub-populations within the UKBB, and an external assessment involving the NC based PEGS cohort.
+To empirically gauge how well the top-ranked SNPs from a variance loci test in a selection population enrich the detection of significant GxE interactions in a discovery population, we performed an internal GxE enrichment assessment in sub-populations in the UKBB and an external assessment in the NC-based PEGS cohort.

 Internal GxE enrichment